AlfrescoArchive/alfresco-support-tools/readme.txt

 1.0 Initial Working version, some UI adjustments needed.
 1.1 Code Reviewed and commited to GitHub
 1.2 UI improvements by Jamie Allison, added ajax to some webscripts for automation ("Active Sessions")
-    Changed the general aspect of the "Scheduled Jobs" section, New tabs abd buttons on "Threaddumps" Automated dist generation with Ant.
+    Changed the general aspect of the "Scheduled Jobs" section, New tabs and buttons on "Threaddumps" Automated dist generation with Ant.
+1.3